biehlerj/CANBusHack/README.md

 ## About the Author

-I'm currently a student at Holberton School about to start my job search and wanted to exercise my skills that I gained over the first 9 months of the program.
-I have always been interested in embedded systems, IoT, and other low-level fields and wanted to learn what it takes to create an app or product in those fields, so after talking to my father, who is an engineer, and being inspired to pursue a career in the IoT space by one of the Holberton School mentors I decided to do this for my final project.
+I have always been interested in embedded systems, IoT, and other low-level fields and wanted to learn what it takes to create an app or product in those fields, so after talking to my father, who is an engineer, and being inspired to pursue a career in the IoT space by a mentor I decided to do this for my final project.

 You can find me on Twitter [@Biehlerj](https://twitter.com/Biehlerj), on [LinkedIn](https://www.linkedin.com/in/jacob-biehler-475573139/), on GitHub at [biehlerj](https://github.com/biehlerj), and of course on [GitLab](https://gitlab.com/biehlerj).